RakhithJK/dbeaver-dbeaver-wiki/SQL-Execution.md

 ## Result tabs

-Single query may generate several result sets represented by tabs.
+A single query may generate several result sets represented by tabs.
 These tabs are linked to the query they are executed from.

 * To close an individual tab, press <kbd>CTRL+Shift+&bsol;</kbd> or middle-click on a tab header.
 * To close all tabs expect current, click **Close all result tabs except this** on the context menu of this tab.